 Going dairy-free doesn’t mean you have to give up ice cream!
-This Mango Ice Cream is made using coconut milk, with fresh or frozen mango chunks, and maple syrup to sweeten.
+This Mango Ice Cream is made using coconut milk, with fresh or frozen mango chunks.
 This is a healthy and refreshing dessert that everyone will love.

 I originally posted this recipe last summer, but I’ve updated it based on the heat wave we’ve been having here in California.
 Because, heat wave means ice cream, right?
 You know me, though, I had to make a dairy-free version with a healthy twist.
 I started with fresh mangos.